Planning constraints in conservation areas

 Conservation areas have much stricter controls than elsewhere.

-You are likely to need planning permission for most minor work such as:
+You will need planning permission for most householder developments including:

 - satellite dishes